English Language School, Dubai

-The English Language School (ELS), also known as English Language Private School and formerly known as English Medium School, was established in April 1978 in order to cater to the growing educational needs of people in UAE, especially Muslim and Asian people.
+The English Language Private School (ELPS), formerly known as English Medium School, was established in April 1978 in order to cater to the growing educational needs of people in the United Arab Emirates, particularly within the expatriate community.

 About

-English Language School has 1700 students from preschool to grade 13.
-The students are from Egypt, Philippines, Iran, Italy, Sudan, Nigeria, Saudi Arabia, Pakistan, India, Afghanistan, Sri Lanka, UAE and many other countries.
+English Language Private School has over 2000 students from preschool to Grade 13, supported by more than 120 teachers.
+The student body represents 36 nationalities, with students primarily from Pakistan, followed by Egypt, Philippines, Sri Lanka, Iran, India, Italy, Sudan, Nigeria, Saudi Arabia, Afghanistan and other countries.

+English Language Private School is located near to Pakistan Education Academy.

-ELS is organized into elementary (preschool to grade 5) and secondary (grades 6 to 8 in middle school and grades 9 to 12 in high school).
-The school offers Edexcel GCE and Edexcel International Alevels (IAL) courses at A levels and Edexcel IGCSE at O levels.
+ELPS is organised into FS2, KS1, KS2, KS3, KS4 (GCSE) and KS5 (A Level).
+The school offers Edexcel GCE and Edexcel International A Levels (IAL) at A Level and Edexcel IGCSE at O Level.